zlobste/go-design-patterns/structural/decorator/decorator.md

 functionality of `GetPrice` method we'll create an interface like this:

 ```
-type IPizza interface {
+type IComponent interface {
     GetPrice() int
 }
 ```

-And because of we are treating with a legacy recipe, all new ingredient must implement a `IPizza` interface.
+And because of we are treating with a legacy recipe, all new ingredient must implement a `IComponent` interface.

 ```
 type Pizza struct{}